Create and Manage Tags

 Use the Filter menu on the left to choose to only see tags for a specific time frame or specific Inboxes.
 Note that filtering here only filters the view on this page; if you edit or delete a tag, you are taking that action on all instances of the tag across all time frames and Inboxes.

 Note: You must have permission to manage tags to access this page.
 See User Roles and Settings for more on permission settings available to Help Scout administrators.

-Click on a tag, or on multiple tags, and a floating menu will appear at the top of the page with 4 options.
+Click on a tag, or on multiple tags, and a floating menu will appear at the top of the page with several options.

 View all conversations

 Select one or multiple tags and click on the magnifying glass icon to see all conversations with the selected tag(s).